 Are you looking for a grammar program for your high schoolers?
 How about a grammar program that is fun?
 Did I just say fun??
-Yes, English 2600 high school grammar was fun!
+Yes, English 2600 high school grammar was actually fun!
+That was a quote from my teen.

 When we were looking around for a grammar program for my high schooler, we were not expecting to find something fun.
 We just wanted to find something that was a good fit.
 I wanted something that was more approachable than memorizing grammar terms and definitions as presented in a standard grammar text.
 My daughter would get bogged down with the definitions and the long list of questions to answer after each term was introduced in regular grammar programs.